-Understand what ancillary investments are required to fully realize the benefits of connectivity: States and communities will need to think about the full range of benefits they could gain when they improve connectivity and invest in ways to take full advantage of this improved capacity.
-For example, they might invest in workforce development and training programs to prepare residents for new, virtual work opportunities.
+Understand what ancillary investments are required to fully realise the benefits of connectivity: States and communities will need to think about the full range of benefits they could gain when they improve connectivity and invest in ways to take full advantage of this improved capacity.
+For example, they might invest in workforce development and training programmes to prepare residents for new, virtual work opportunities.
 Or they might invest in additional infrastructure for health and education, and technical expertise to manage integrated data platforms.

 To help fundamentally transform rural communities:

-Establish a formal function to support the development of smart rural communities: State and local governments should establish formal mechanisms to coordinate broadband efforts across the state, share best practices for rural infrastructure development, and offer technical support to communities.
+Establish a formal function to support the development of smart rural communities: State and local governments should establish formal mechanisms to coordinate broadband efforts across the state, share best practices for rural infrastructure development and offer technical support to communities.

 Explore innovative public-private partnership models: Leaders should explore innovative public-private partnerships and new funding and financing models that align to both the needs of rural communities as well as existing and emerging business models.